tankred/daily-painting/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Hat tip to On Kawara